Program Description

 FFA Proposals are evaluated on:

-- The significance and soundness of the proposed research/creative work
+- The significance and soundness of the proposed research/creative work and timeline of project events/action.

-- The impact of the proposed research/creative work on advancing the applicant's career
+- The impact of the proposed research/creative work on advancing the applicant's career.

 - The impact of the proposed research/creative work on the Department's, College's, and University's research/creative missions

-- The likelihood that the project will bolster the University’s profile of research/creative excellence
+- The likelihood that the project will bolster the University’s profile of research/creative excellence and support the OVPR’s strategic research plan (Note: Link to strategic research plan is forthcoming).

 Final Report Information

-Acknowledgement Information
+Acknowledgment Information

 The recipient of any URC award is required to acknowledge the URC grant in any published results, catalogs, videos, or other products using the following URC Acknowledgment Statement: “This project was supported by the University Research Committee (URC) at the University of Utah.
 Its contents are solely the responsibility of the authors, and do not necessarily represent the official views of the URC, the Vice President for Research Office, or the University of Utah.”